 Data Releases

-The GALAH Survey has had three data releases, each aimed to leverage data releases from the Gaia mission.
+The GALAH Survey has had four data releases, each aimed to leverage data releases from the Gaia mission.

 Data Release 1

 The GALAH survey published our First Data Release on 9 September 2016.
 It contains data for 9860 stars that were likely to be included in the first Gaia data release as part of its TGAS data set.
 It contained stellar parameters (Teff, log g, [Fe/H], [α/Fe]), radial velocity, distances and reddening.
-Martel et al. (2017), which describes DR1 has been cited over 100 times.
+Martell et al. (2017), which describes DR1, has been cited over 150 times.

 Data Release 2

 The GALAH survey published our Second Data Release on 18 April 2018.
 It contains data for 342,682 stars with up to 23 elemental abundances per star.
-Buder et al. (2018), which describes DR2 has been cited nearly 200 times, and is higlighted by Monthly Notices of the Royal Astronomical Society in their collection of highly-cited papers that showcase the breadth of top-quality research published by MNRAS.
+Buder et al. (2018), which describes DR2, has been cited nearly 300 times, and is higlighted by Monthly Notices of the Royal Astronomical Society in their collection of highly-cited papers that showcase the breadth of top-quality research published by MNRAS.

 Data Release 3

 The GALAH survey published our Third Data Release on 6 November 2020.
 GALAH DR3 contained stellar parameters and elemental abundances from 678,423 spectra for 588,571 stars that have been observed with the HERMES spectrograph at the Anglo-Australian Telescope between November 2013 and February 2019.
 DR3 was the first GALAH data release to include reduced one-dimensional spectra for the stars.
 There are two main catalogues that contain stellar parameters and elemental abundances for up to 30 elements per star: Li, C, O, Na, Mg, Al, Si, K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Rb, Sr, Y, Zr, Mo, Ru, Ba, La, Ce, Nd, Sm, and Eu.
-Buder et al. (2021), which describes DR3 already has over 30 citations.
+Buder et al. (2021), which describes DR3, was the most cited paper in MNRAS in 2021.